 Vitamin E has been on the radars of researchers for years, proving its efficacy against hot flashes time after time.
 One study reported a significant decline in the occurrence of hot flashes after a week of vitamin E supplementation in comparison with a placebo.

 While it is not fully understood how vitamin E helps to regulate menopause symptoms, its antioxidant properties are commonly used to prevent various health conditions associated with an age-related decrease in estrogen characteristic of the menopausal transition.

 The vitamin to help with hot flashes can be found in many food sources, including seeds, nuts, spinach, and soybeans.
 Beware of overdosing through supplementation as it can increase one's risk of bleeding.

+B vitamins and hot flashes go hand in hand.
 Vitamin B12 is not only important for energy levels and strength, but also for hot flash relief during menopause.
 Its deficiency is likely to cause weakness and fatigue, symptoms which can exacerbate the occurrence of hot flashes.
 Moreover, folic acid, a form of folate (B9), has been scientifically found to decrease severity, duration, and frequency of hot flashes during menopause.

 Increase your vitamins B12 and B9 intake by consuming more animal livers, legumes, eggs, kidneys, clams, and fortified options, such as cereals and nutritional yeast.

 Like B vitamins, vitamin C is not a direct antidote to hot flashes, but boosting your intake could help prevent hot flashes due to its antioxidant properties.
 This well-known vitamin to reduce hot flashes also strengthens your immunity and contributes to bone health by slowing down the bone turnover to loss ratio.
 The better your overall well-being, the less intense and frequent your hot flashes are likely to be.